deeplearning4j/deeplearning4j-docs/artificial-intelligence-ai.md

 ---
 title: What is Artificial Intelligence (AI)?
+How Is It Built?
 layout: default
 ---

 # What is Artificial Intelligence (AI)?
+How Is It Built?

 AI is a bunch of algorithms that make decisions about data.
 Those algorithms are just math and code.
 The math usually includes linear algebra, calculus and probility -- stuff that a lot of people studied in college and then forgot.
 But the point is, it's undergraduate-level math for the most part, not rocket science.